 Gould, Stephen Jay.
 Wonderful Life: The Burgess Shale and the Nature of History.
 New York: Norton, 1989.

 Gray, Thomas.
 “Ode on the Pleasure Arising from Vicissitude.”
 In The Poems of Mr. Gray.
-2nd ed.
-Edited by William Mason.
-London: Hughs, 1775. pp. 78–82.
+2nd edition, edited by William Mason, 78-82.
+London: Hughs, 1775.

 Holmes, Richard.
 Coleridge: Early Visions.
 New York: Harper Collins, 1989.

 Jameson, Fredric.
 Postmodernism, or, the Cultural Logic of Late Capitalism.
-Durham: Duke UP, 1991.
+Durham: Duke University Press, 1991.

 Kuhn, Thomas S. The Structure of Scientific Revolutions.
 4th ed.
-Chicago: Chicago UP, 2012.
+Chicago: University of Chicago Press, 2012.

 ———.
 “Reflections on My Critics.”
-In Criticism and the Growth of Knowledge: Proceedings of the International Colloquium in the Philosophy of Science, London 1965.
-Edited by Imre Lakatos and Andrew Musgrave, 231–78.
-Cambridge: Cambridge UP, 1970.
+In Criticism and the Growth of Knowledge: Proceedings of the International Colloquium in the Philosophy of Science, London 1965, edited by Imre Lakatos and Andrew Musgrave, 231–78.
+Cambridge: Cambridge University Press, 1970.

 ———.
 The Road Since Structure: Philosophical Essays, 1970–1993, with an Autobiographical Interview.
-Chicago: Chicago UP, 2000.
+Chicago: University of Chicago Press, 2000.

 Langan, Celeste.
 Romantic Vagrancy: Wordsworth and the Simulation of Freedom.
-Cambridge: Cambridge UP, 1995.
+Cambridge: Cambridge University Press, 1995.

 Liu, Alan.
 “The Power of Formalism: The New Historicism.”
 English Literary History 56, no. 4, (1989): 721–71.

 ———.
 “Local Transcendence: Cultural Criticism, Postmodernism, and the Romanticism of Detail.”
-In Local Transcendence: Essays on Postmodern Historicism and the Database.
-Chicago: U of Chicago P, 2008. pp. 110–54.
+In Local Transcendence: Essays on Postmodern Historicism and the Database, 110-54.
+Chicago: University of Chicago Press, 2008.

 Lupton, Christina.
 “Literature and Contingency.”
 Textual Practice 32, no. 3 (2018): 375–79.